DJoseph17/w3example/README.md

 # w3example
-You know its about solving your problems first
+You know its about solving your problems first.
+You get one life, make the best of it